LitoMore/litomore.me/content/posts/2024-10-25-why-icons-in-terminal-are-always-terrible.md

 The `viewbox=auto` is to change the squared viewbox to the consistent viewbox in height.
 And the `size` is for rendering size.

 But note this is not a solution for rendering icons in terminal, because the `imgcat -u` command is making an HTTP request to the remote.
-It takes some time to download then render the icon.
-The performance is not good for terminals.
+It takes some time to download then render the icon and the performance is not good for terminals.
 I had some topics at those terminal communities, and feel free to share your thoughts with them:

 - [Starship] - Add support for Simple Icons ([starship/starship#6216])